stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 The soundpack administrators are not lawyers, don't know any lawyers, and are entirely unwilling to pay for the services of any legal advice regarding this project.
 That being said, you should note that the soundpack administrators do not guarantee any level of functionality of this soundpack with your particular situation.
 The soundpack administrators may not necessarily always be available to answer questions, help you install it, ETC.  If your computer suddenly decides that it can't handle it, catches fire, melts down or produces extreme amounts of smoke or radiation that result in your untimely demise, we had nothing to do with it.
 This soundpack has been tested under windows 7 and 10, as well as released for private beta use amongst friends.
 We would not be releasing it as such if he believed that it would not be functional to a level of acceptableness.
 But do keep in mind that the pack is constantly being developed, so check back frequently for updates!
 In smart and legal terms, we or any other developer of this pack cannot be held liable for any damages caused by using this pack or anything relating to this pack.

-		*A note from Nate, the head admin of Cosmic Rage*
+		*A note from the staff of the game.*

 Hello!

 While it is not said often, please take a moment to think about this soundpack.
 Over 500, nearly 600 changes at the time of writing this file, stemming back over a year of soundpack development.
 The road is long, and definitely not smooth.
-Snapp working his way through like this though has been absolutely astounding.
+The wonderful Stormy working his way through like this though has been absolutely astounding.
 There may be things you dislike about the pack.
 There may be things you love about the pack.
-But when you use it, make sure and tip your hat to snapp in a "thank you", because he's worked dang hard for it.
+But when you use it, make sure and tip your hat to Stormy in a "thank you", because he's worked dang hard for it and continues to do so, working closely with the staff of the game to not only ensure he can provide an immersive sound experience, but also thtat the game can be improved on a game level for even further accessibility.
 Thanks

-Nate.
+Nate and the Cosmic Rage Staff.

 			Happy MUDding!